Leopard Gecko Projects

 Halloween Masks

 All of our projects are fun, but there is something special about a Halloween Mask (HM).
-We acquired our first HMs a few years ago and immediately recognized the potential in these geckos.
+We acquired our first HMs in 2008 and immediately recognized the potential in these geckos.
 There is nothing quite like seeing one of these geckos in person.
 They are very impressive.

 It is difficult to adequately describe the unique head and body patterns that you find in a Halloween Mask.
 The head, or mask, has bold random markings while the body has aberrant markings that are often trichromatic—having black and grey and even elements of reddish-brown.
 As these geckos mature the bolding and patterning intensifies and you get that great erratic Halloween Mask look for which these animals are known.